Should you be paying for your kids’ college tuition?

-If you somehow feel guilty about this, or are even *thinking* about taking out loans to cover the costs – hear me now:
+If you somehow feel guilty about this, or are even *thinking* about taking out loans to cover their college costs – hear me now:

 They can still go to college and get a degree and have successful, fulfilling lives.
 They’ll just have to work harder to get there – and that is okay.
-They will be better people for it.
+They’ll be better people for it.

 There are other ways to support them (some ideas on this list may be a good start).
 You have a lifetime of wisdom and experience and skills to guide them, and you will always be their greatest cheerleader.